Airship Glossary

 T

-Tags are metadata that you can associate with channels or Named Users for audience segmentation.
-Generally, they are descriptive terms indicating user preferences or other categorizations, e.g., wine_enthusiast or weather_alerts_los_angeles.
+A tag is metadata that you can associate with a channel or named user for audience segmentation.
+Generally, a tag is a descriptive term indicating a user preference or other categorization, such as wine_enthusiast or weather_alerts_los_angeles.
 Tags are case-sensitive.

 See Tags.